virtualmin/virtualmin.com/content/docs/System Optimization/low-memory.md

    journalctl -k | grep -i 'Out of memory'
    ```

    This command filters kernel messages for entries related to out-of-memory conditions.
-It’s a primary tool for investigating if the Out-Of-Memory (OOM) killer has been activated and which processes were affected.
+It’s a primary tool for investigating if the Out-Of-Memory (OOM) Killer has been activated and which processes were affected.

 - If `journalctl` does not provide the needed information, or if you are working on a system where _systemd_ is not present, use the `dmesg` command.
 This command displays messages from the kernel ring buffer, which includes messages about processes being killed: